 - 6 Special mention – Bison Airlighter

-- 7 What not to use for starting a BBQ
+- 7 What not to use as a BBQ fire lighter

 - 8 Popular Methods for Lighting Charcoal